OleksandrZhydyk/Auto-Dataclass/README.md

     name: str
 ```

-To handle this you just need to pass a list of future Dataclasses in `future_dataclasses` parameter.
+To handle this you just need to pass a future Dataclasses as a next arguments.
 ```shell
 from auto_dataclass.dj_model_to_dataclass import FromOrmToDataclass from dto import Dataclass, FutureDataclass